QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/documentation/doxygen/index.md

 <details class="details-n">
 <summary>Customize the navbar 🎧</summary>

-The navbar is defined in two variables.
+The navbar is defined with two variables.
 You can use links or use a pre-defined name such as `pages`, `namespaces`, `annotated` or `files`.

 ```js!
 M_LINKS_NAVBAR1 = \